JSumlin/FoodSaverPlus/README.md

 TO-DO:

-3).
-Add functionality so that users may add items for sale.
-(High priority)

 4).
 Fill out meals/ingredients databases.
 (High priority)

 5).
 Make it so that item postings are properly queried from the database and displayed on the browse page.
 The soonest expiration date of an item should be displayed.
 (High priority)

 6).
 Implement reservation functionality.
 Reservations should reserve items with the soonest expiration date first.
 (High priority)

 7).
-Fix design problem for html pages (Low priority)
+Fix design problems for html pages (Low priority)

 8).
 Implement meal suggestion functionality (High priority)